kick-cli/kick/README.md

 - Files are treated as text and rendered with Go `text/template`
 - Binary files are detected and copied as-is
 - Directory and file names can also be templates; empty results are skipped
-- Original file permissions are preserved
+- File permissions can be preserved or normalized (configurable)

 Example structure (template side):